alikellaway/archyve/README.md

    # Create an archyve
    archyve: Archyve = Archyve(r"p1", r"p2")

    # Filter the archyve entries on whatever you need
    archyve = archyve.filter(lambda e: not e.is_type(EntryType.TEXT))

+   # Loop through the archyve and print the entries
    for entry in archyve:
       print(entry)
    ```